Step 2: Build a LinkedIn Profile That Stands Out

 - Go to your LinkedIn profile

-- Choose your most recent version (PDF is fine)
+- Choose your most recent version (doc or PDF)

 -